hw5773/vowifi-ue-testing-framework/README.md

  - To conduct a UE testing, we implement the control architecture for VoWiFi to controll all the modules in the VoWiFi network including a UE, an ePDG, an IMS, and an HSS.

 ## Testcase Samples
+ - The following JSON object is a testcase to test a UE on an adversarial

 ## Tested UEs
 - Our framework supports the following 26 UEs: